filipemrrf/PIC_Project/Notes/Numerical Methods/Numerical Derivatives.md

 Many ODE's require the calculation of the function's derivative, making a method to calculate numerical derivatives necessary.
-One example of such an equation is the [[Numerically Solving the Wave Equation in 1+1 Dimensions|Wave Equation]].
+One example of such an equation is the [[Numerically Solving the Wave Equation in 1+1 Dimensions with Periodic Boundary Conditions|Wave Equation]].

 To calculate a numerical derivative, we need to use finite differences, discretizing our axis into a grid with N cells with side $\Delta x$, covering the whole axis.
 This discretization is edge centered.